leggedrobotics/viplanner/omniverse/README.md

 To install the ViPlanner extension for Isaac Sim version 2023.1.1, follow these steps:

-1. Install Isaac Sim using the [IsaacLab installation guide](https://isaac-sim.github.io/IsaacLab/source/setup/installation/binaries_installation.html) (previous Orbit).
+1. Install Isaac Sim using the [IsaacSim installation guide](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html).
 Make sure to install version 2023.1.1.
-2. Clone the IsaacLab repo, checkout commit `477cd6b3f` to set the repo back to a previous version and link the viplanner extension.
+2. Clone the [IsaacLab](https://github.com/isaac-sim/IsaacLab) repo, checkout commit `477cd6b3f` to set the repo back to a previous version and link the viplanner extension.
 The specific commit is necessary as IsaacLab (prev.
 Orbit) is under active development and the extension is not compatible with the latest version.

 ```
 git clone git@github.com:isaac-sim/IsaacLab.git